Noroff-FEU-Assignments/cross-course-project-benjaminlondal/README.md

 ## Description

 Create an account and post your video games for sale, or scroll the games available and buy a used videogame from another user.
+The project was a cross-course project, used to learn HTML, CSS and Javascript.

 ## Built With